-On of July 1, LA restaurants were ordered to end indoor dining, which means some of the city’s great patios have come back to life.
-And thanks in part to the new LA Al Fresco program, restaurants that once had limited or no outdoor seating are getting creative, opening new patios and al fresco dining options on sidewalks, in parking lots, and even on some streets.
-We’ll keep updating this list as more restaurants open up outdoor spaces, and if you know of any spots in your neighborhood with new patios, please email us at email@example.com, and we’ll work on adding them as quickly as possible.
+Starting January 29th, 2021, LA restaurants have been given the OK to reopen for outdoor dining, which means some of the city’s great patios have come back to life.
+Thanks in part to the LA Al Fresco program established in 2020 though, restaurants that once had limited or no outdoor seating are getting creative, opening new patios and al fresco dining options on sidewalks, in parking lots, and even on some streets.
+We’ll keep updating this list as more restaurants open up outdoor spaces, and if you know of any spots in your neighborhood with new patios, please email us at firstname.lastname@example.org, and we’ll work on adding them as quickly as possible.

 Located in Westlake Village, 101 North Eatery is an American bar/restaurant featuring daily meal specials, seasonal craft cocktails, and now, two big patios with lots of shade and plenty of space to socially distance.